benwatson528/cicd-sandbox/README.md

    - Create a Release in GitHub,
    - Build and upload the plugin zip to both the GitHub Release and GitHub Packages,
-   - Increment the version of the project and commit the incremented version to `build.gradle` and `plugin.xml`
+   - Increment the version of the project and commit the incremented version to `gradle.properties` and `plugin.xml`

 The new plugin zip must still be manually uploaded to the IntelliJ marketplace.